flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ### Migrating code that consumes `textScaleFactor`

-If you're not currently using `textScaleFactor` directly, but rather passing it to a different API that receivs a `textScaleFactor`, and the receiver API has already been migrated, then it's relateively straightforward:
+If you're not currently using `textScaleFactor` directly, but rather passing it to a different API that receives a `textScaleFactor`, and the receiver API has already been migrated, then it's relateively straightforward:

 Before: